Hey there and welcome back to another edition of

-Adopting a password Policy for your company will ensure that everyone is on the same page, that you and everyone else who has access to sensitive data are not reusing old passwords or creating weak ones.
+Adopting a password Policy for your company will ensure that everyone is on the same page.
+Ensuring that you and everyone else who has access to sensitive data are not reusing old passwords or creating weak ones is vital.

-A study performed by the University of Indiana found that making longer more complicated passwords a requirement almost completely stopped University staff reusing passwords and helping the general security of the University.
+A study performed by the University of Indiana found that making longer, complicated passwords mandatory almost stopped University staff reusing passwords and helped the overall security of the University.

 Thanks again and until next time, stay safe and have a great day.

 You can also join all the fun on our various social media profiles

 Twitter - twitter.com/husseycoding

 Twitter - twitter.com/devconnectionuk